 A propane co-op can negotiate for special rates with suppliers in your area.
 You may spend $25 to $30 on your annual membership, but a small fee could easily save you hundreds of dollars a year.

 Propane companies often tack on extra fees.
 Some standard fees are fuel surcharges and additional charges for deliveries made during inclement weather, after-hours, holidays, or weekends.
 You can avoid such charges by careful scheduling of the delivery.
 When you call to schedule your next delivery, ask for a break down of all related charges.
 If any fee seems excessive, question it.

 Invest in a Smart Thermostat

 A smart "learning" thermostat can learn your family's heating habits and dial down the temperature when you aren't home.
 Some models connect to your alarm system, automatically adjusting any time you put your alarm system in "away" mode.
 Another great benefit of a smart thermostat is if you want your house to be warm when you get home, an app can bump up the temperature when you're on your way.

 Use Less Propane

-Extend the time between fill-ups (and fill up bills), by finding ways to use less propane.
-Some ways to do that:
+Extend the time between fill-ups (and bills) by finding ways to use less propane.
+Consider these ways to reduce propane use:

-- Have your furnace and hot water heater serviced annually to ensure they're working as efficiently as possible or perform the maintenance work yourself.
-Be sure to change out your filters monthly, so you don't put a strain on your heating system.
+- Service your furnace and hot water heater annually to ensure they're working as efficiently as possible; change filters monthly.

-- Dress in layers and add extra blankets to your bed so you don't have to set the heat quite so high to stay comfortable.
+- Dress in layers and add extra blankets to your bed, so you don't have to set the heat too high.